Code-Institute-Submissions/ms2-letsfly/README.md

 -	I want a site that is easy to navigate through and to play a game that is fun and interactive
 -	To be able to change the level of the game (easy, medium hard)
 -	To be able to track my progress as I play
--	To be able to see my results post game or see how I fare against other players
+-	To be able to see my results post game and how long/how many moves it took to complete the game
+-   To easily find a way to restart the game if I made too many mistakes
+-   To easily recognise the airline logos and that they are all unique logos and not all look similar, i.e. colours
 -	Easily navigate around the site, understand easily the rules of the game and return to the home page if needed

 As a site developer, I would like the site to accomplish: